kaatinga/luna/README.md

+# luna

-# Thread-Safe Read-Through Cache for Golang
+Thread-Safe Read-Through Cache for Golang.

-A robust package for Golang by [kaatinga](https://github.com/kaatinga) that provides a thread-safe read-through caching mechanism with TTL (Time To Live) and touch functionalities.
+A robust package for Golang that provides a thread-safe read-through caching mechanism with TTL (Time To Live) and touch functionalities.

 ## Features: